PatrickKyei/exception/_posts/2022-11-01-what-did-you-learn-too-late-in-life.md

 ## 10. Give less fucks.

-Stop giving fucks about everything and everyone.
+Stop giving f*cks about everything and everyone.
 That is, about what people are saying about you, about whether that cute boy/girl called you back or not, about whether your socks match or not, or what color your birthday balloon is.

 ## 11. You will mostly find interests, not friends.